diebolo/mirte-master-simulator/README.md

 ```
 If you use this from now on build with `catkin build`

-Clone this in your src folder of your catkin workspace.
+Clone this in the root folder of your catkin workspace.
 ```
+# Create the catkin_ws if it has not been created yet or use a preexisitng one
+# mkdir catkin_ws/src; cd catkin_ws
+cd src
 git clone git@github.com:diebolo/mirte-master-simulator.git
 cd mirte-master-simulator
-git submodule update --init --recursive
+git submodule update --init --recursive cd ../.. # Go back to the workspace root
 ```
 <!-- rosdep install --from-paths src --ignore-src -r -y -->
 Also install [`ArendJan/mirte_ros_packages` (branch mirte_master)](https://github.com/ArendJan/mirte-ros-packages/tree/mirte-master), you may have already done that (You where asked to remove some packages we need)